data301-2020-winter2/course-project-group_1011/README.md

 ## Team Members

-- Max Munsie: First year P.P.E. student that also wants to make a program and robot that will make me coffee.
 - Mawanli Cui: Second year learning computer science, it's may dream that one day can play games like Sword Art Online.
 - Alise Artichuk: I am a third year EESC student who loves to ski and play with my dogs.